OneMoreSummer/academic-kickstart/content/authors/admin/_index.md

 **Why One More Summer?**

-Kids grow up to 3x faster in the Summer than the Winter.
+Kids grow, up to, 3x faster in the Summer than the Winter.
 Those born in the first half of the academic/sporting year will always have had 'One More Summer' to grow when starting a new cricket season.